vicwomg/pikaraoke/README.md

 Add the SD card back to the pi and start it up.
 On boot, Raspbian should automatically add the wpa_supplicant.conf file to the correct location and connect to wifi.

+Finally, this package can set up your pi as a self-configuring wireless access point, but hasn't been updated in a while https://github.com/jasbur/RaspiWiFi

 ### Can I run PiKaraoke without a wifi/network connection?

-Yes, but you can only access your existing library and won't be able to download new songs, obviously.
+Yes, but you can only access your existing library and won't be able to download new songs.

 If you run your pi as a wifi access point, your browser can connect to that access point, and it should work.
 See: https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md

-You can also try this: https://github.com/jasbur/RaspiWiFi (used for configuring wifi connections headless, see above).
+You can also try this: https://github.com/jasbur/RaspiWiFi (used for configuring wifi connections headless).
 While it's in AP mode, you can connect to the pi as an AP and connect directly to it at http://10.0.0.1:5555

 ### Where do I plug in a microphone?

+The pi doesn't have a hardware audio input.
+Technically, you should be able to run a microphone through it with a USB sound card attached to the pi (or USB microphone), but the latency is generally not usable.

 Ideally, you'd have a mixer and amplifier that you could run the line out of the pi to, as well as the microphones.
 I used this affordable wireless microphone set from amazon: https://amzn.to/2OXKXdc (affiliate link) It has a line-in so you can also run PiKaraoke into the mix, and output to an amplifier.

-The pi doesn't have a hardware audio input.
-Technically, you should be able to run a microphone through it with a USB sound card attached to the pi (or USB microphone), but the latency is generally not usable.

 ### How do I change song pitch/key?